Chemical Research Center of the Hungarian Academy of Sciences

+Institute of Chemical Research of the Hungarian Academy of Sciences, Budapest.

 The Chemical Research Center of the Hungarian Academy of Sciences (in short: CRC-HAS, Hungarian language: Magyar Tudományos Akadémia Kémiai Kutatóközpont, MTA KK) is a non-profit research institute seated in Budapest, Hungary.

 The Chemical Research Center of the Hungarian Academy of Sciences belongs to the research network of the Hungarian Academy of Sciences as its largest research centre.
 It is an independent legal body governed by public law.

 History of the institute

 The predecessor of the Chemical Research Center, the Central Research Institute of Chemistry of the Hungarian Academy of Sciences started its activity under guidance of the founding director, prof. Géza Schay, in 1952.

 The Chemical Research Center was established by the Hungarian Academy of Sciences in 1997 in order to concentrate chemical research activities within the academy into a single organization.

 Following a reorganization process aimed at modernizing the thematic and institutional structure of researches, five research institutes have been formed within the Center in 2004.
 In a few years The Institute of Isotopes has been detached from the Research Centre.

 The deed of foundation of the Research Center was renewed in 2008.